timp/dsn-chassis/trunk/chassis-rest/README.txt

 /etc/init.d/tomcat6 restart
-(Npote Tomcat will need to have its defaults modified (in /etc/defalts/tomcat6 in ubuntu) to something like:
+(Note Tomcat will need to have its defaults modified (in /etc/defaults/tomcat6 in ubuntu) to something like:
 JAVA_OPTS="-Djava.awt.headless=true -Xms256M -Xmx768M -XX:MaxPermSize=256m -XX:+
 CMSPermGenSweepingEnabled -XX:+CMSClassUnloadingEnabled"